VCSTDN2024/opsc7312-poe-techtitans/README.md

 ## Biometric Authentication

-Fusion allows users to securely log in using biometric authentication (e.g., fingerprint or facial recognition).
+Fusion allows users to securely log in using biometric authentication.
 This feature enhances convenience and security by eliminating the need to enter a password for each login.
 Here's how it works:

 1. **Enabling Biometric Login**:
    - After the first successful login, the app prompts the user to enable biometric authentication.